 Based on this conclusion, staff developed a Request for Proposals (RFP) to procure an AMR Walk-by system as a replacement for the obsolete mechanical register system.
 RFPs were submitted to four vendors and the City received two responses.
-The response that best met all the necessary criteria was submitted by Itron, Inc. to provide the AMR portion for the project.
+Staff believes that the response that best met all the necessary criteria was submitted by Itron, Inc. to provide the AMR portion for the project.
 Meters will be provided through Itron by Badger Meter and Elster AMCO.